 Windows systems: Internet Explorer (8 or 9), Chrome, or Firefox (10 ESR or Current).
 Mac systems: Safari (version depends on OSX) or Chrome.
-On Mac OSX Firefox prevents PDF's from loading correctly!.
 Please go to the Browser Checker and Browser Settings Guide for more information.

 If you need assistance fixing problems with your browser please contact the Student Technology Help Desk.

-It is not required for all classes, but you should know that Microsoft Office is the standard software used by NWACC -- this includes Word, Excel, etc. If you do not have this already and might need to purchase it, please contact Distance Learning at firstname.lastname@example.org -- sometimes we know about good deals on this software for students.
+Microsoft Office is the standard software used by NWACC -- this includes Word, Excel, etc. If you do not have this already you might need to purchase it or find an alternative.
+Contact Lucas Paxton at email@example.com for current alternative information.